 Throughout his career Craig-Martin has explored the aesthetic and linguistic character of everyday, designer and iconic ‘art-historical' objects which he has realised through a variety of media including paintings, sculpture, prints and, most recently, computer animations.
 He has had retrospectives at the Irish Museum of Modern Art (2006) and Kunsthaus Bregenz, Austria (2006), National Art Centre, Tokyo (2007) and has permanent large-scale installations at Regent's Place and The Laban Center, both in London.
 In 2006 he was appointed a Royal Academician.
 His work is held in numerous museum collections including the Tate Gallery, London, the National Gallery of Australia, Canberra, and MoMA, New York

-The Alan Cristea Gallery is the sole worldwide representative for his limited edition prints and animations.
+The Alan Cristea Gallery is the exclusive worldwide representative for Michael Craig-Martin's drawings and original prints.

 Prices available on request